Using the EDI Transformation Module

-After the test completes, you should see a green checkmark for when successful.
-You can then click the View Stage Output button to see the results of the transformation.
+After the test completes, you should see a green checkmark for success.
+You can then click the View Stage Output button to see the transformation results.

 The XML Results

 The Stage Output Viewer should now show you the XML results of your EDI transformation.
-As the Route is currently configured these XML results will be delivered to the directory you specified in the Transport stage.
-You can also use this XML in the Data Mapper (see related tutorials) to transform this format to another, such as to another XML format, to Microsoft Excel worksheets, or even to do insertions into databases.
+As the Route is currently configured, these XML results will be delivered to the directory you specified in the Transport stage.
+You can also use this XML in the Data Mapper (see related tutorials) to transform this Format to another, such as another XML format, Microsoft Excel worksheets, or even insertions into databases.